 Everything in Moderation

-While occasionally feeding your horse small quantities of watermelon or sharing your uneaten rind is OK, a really large quantity may lead to colic or other problems for your horse's gut.
-So you might not want to toss a large quantity of half-ripe melons from your garden into the pasture.
-Also, chunks of any improperly chewed food can cause choke in horses.
+While occasionally feeding your horse small quantities of watermelon or sharing your uneaten rind is okay, a really large quantity may lead to colic or other problems for your horse's gut so you might not want to toss a large quantity of half-ripe melons from your garden into the pasture.
+Also, chunks of any improperly chewed food can cause choking in horses.
 If your horse is a greedy eater, you might want to break the watermelon rind into pieces.
-But otherwise, there's no reason your horse can't enjoy this summertime treat just as we do: in moderation.
+Otherwise, there's no reason your horse can't enjoy this summertime treat just as we do: in moderation.